Skeletal muscle structure consists of bundles of muscle fibres comprised of smaller and smaller elements.

 Fasciculi are bundles of muscle fibres.
 The fasciculi of larger muscles have more fibres per bundle and smaller muscles contain less.
 They range between 10 and 100 fibres per fasciculi.
 Another connective tissue called the perimisium surrounds groups of fasciculi.

-Individual muscle fibres are covered in yet another connective tissue known as endomysium.
-This acts to insulate each fibre.
-Muscle fibres again vary in size but can be up to 35cm long and 10 micrometers in diameter.
+Muscle fibres again vary in size but can be up to 35cm long and 10 micrometers (0.01 mm) in diameter.

 Each muscle fibre has a cell membrane called the Sarcolemma.
-Beneath this is the Sarcoplasm – a gelatinous fluid which fills most types of cells.
-Contained within the Sarcoplasm are mitochondria – the powerhouse of any cell, which produce it’s energy.
+Beneath this is the Sarcoplasm, a gelatinous fluid which fills most types of cells.
+Contained within the Sarcoplasm are mitochondria.
+These are the powerhouse of any cell, which produce it’s energy.

-Myofibrils are cylinder shaped structures found within each muscle fibre.
-Each muscle fiber contains hundreds or even thousands of them!
-Myofibrils actually consist of bundles of two proteins called Actin and Myosin which run the length of the muscle fiber and are vital for muscle contraction.
+Myofibrils consist of bundles of two proteins called Actin and Myosin which run the length of the muscle fiber and are vital for muscle contraction.

-Another important feature for muscle contraction is the Sarcoplasmic Reticulum – a network of channels which surround the myofibrils.
-Muscle contracting is triggered and stopped by calcium which is stored within these channels.
+Another important feature for muscle contraction is the Sarcoplasmic Reticulum.
+This is a network of channels which surround the myofibrils and store calcium.
+Calcium triggers and stops muscle contraction.

 Transverse tubules pass inwards from the Sacrolemma throughout the Myofibril, through which nerve impulses travel.

-Each Myofibril can also be broken down into functional repeating segments along it’s length.
-These are called Sarcomeres.
+Each Myofibril breaks down into functional repeating segments along it’s length, called Sarcomeres.
 It is these segments the cause the muscle shortening seen during concentric contractions as the filaments slide over each other.